 Hey BMI – I Wish You Weren’t a Liar!

 The BMI measurement refers to the Body Mass Index, where your weight (in kilograms) is simply divided by your height (in meters squared).
-This standard is used to clinically classify obesity; a “healthy” BMI should range between 18.5 to 24.9 kg/m2 (1).
-So if you’re below 18.5 you need to gain weight, and if you’re above 24.9 then you need to lean out.
+This standard is used to classify obesity; a “healthy” BMI should range between 18.5 to 24.9 kg/m2 (1).
+If you’re below 18.5 you need to gain weight.
+Coming in above 24.9 and you need to lean out.

 1. Colberg, Sherri R. “Nutritional Status and Chronic Diseases.”
 ACSM’s Resource Manual for Guidelines for Exercise Testing and Prescription.
 6th ed.
 Baltimore; Lippincott, Williams, and Wilkins.
 2010; pp 115

 2. Berardi, John.
 Andrews, Ryan.
 The Essentials of Sport and Exercise Nutrition 2nd ed.
 Precision Nutrition.
 2013.pp 317